-- 5.1 As the national guidance relaxed lock down measures, CFRS started to transition its response to recovery.
-This group has developed a recovery strategy with a focus on risk assessments and engagement with the representative bodies and staff to ensure areas of the business were turned back on safely and securely. - 5.2 Recovery Focus the current areas of focus for the recovery group are;
+5.1 As the national guidance relaxed lockdown measures, CFRS started to transition its response to recovery.
+This group has developed a recovery strategy with a focus on risk assessments and engagement with the representative bodies and staff to ensure areas of the business were turned back on securely and safely.

+5.2 Recovery Focus - the current areas of focus for the recovery group are;